robertlzj/Data2String/README.md

 ---

 ## Summary
-Serialize data in any struct to string.
+Serialize data Fast in any struct to string.
 Clear view through complex reference.
 - "serialize": a serializer support convert / store ..
 - "data": include 'nil', 'NaN', 'number' (also number from `math`), 'bool', 'string', 'table', 'funtion' type.
 - "in any struct": support table with nest, self-reference, circle-reference (circular-reference).